Xceptance/xlt-documentation/content/en/xlt/load-testing/Manual/570-scorecard.md

 The rules will then be applied at report creation, and the test report will contain a tab **Scorecard** that contains information about the evaluation result of each [rule]({{< relref "#rules" >}}) and [rule group]({{< relref "#groups" >}}), the resulting [test rating]({{< relref "#rating" >}}) and the overall [scorecard result]({{< relref "#scorecard-result" >}}).

-XLT will try to run as many rules as possible (unless the JSON is broken or does not validate).
+XLT will evaluate as many rules as possible (unless the JSON is broken or does not validate).
 If any rule breaks (XPath or condition is wrong), the entire test result will be `ERROR`.
 This way, you always have debugging feedback and can fix the problem at once.
-Failures or errors in the evaluation will not disrupt report creation.
+Failures or errors in the evaluation will never disrupt report creation.

 ## Scorecard Update

-To easily update the scorecard of an existing report after updating the ruleset directly in the report's `config` folder, you can use the script `<XLT>/bin/update_scorecard.sh`:
+To update the scorecard of an existing report, run the script `<XLT>/bin/update_scorecard.sh` once you've modified the Scorecard's configuration file located in the report's `config` folder:

 ```bash
 bin $ ./update_scorecard.sh ../reports/20240731_0224_1h100p
 ```

-## Evaluation Configuration
+## Scorecard Configuration

 ### Version